5 Days in Turks and Caicos: A Beach Lover's Journal (With Sticker Shock)

 Spent: $248

-Flew to Grand Turk on TCI Airways — $200 round trip for a 25-minute flight.
-Grand Turk is the capital island and it's a completely different world from Provo.
-Tiny, sleepy, with colonial architecture, wild donkeys wandering the streets, and a population that seemed genuinely surprised to see tourists.
+Fly to Grand Turk on TCI Airways — $200 round trip for a 25-minute flight.
+Grand Turk is the capital island and a completely different world from Provo: tiny, sleepy, with colonial architecture, wild donkeys wandering the streets, and a population that seems genuinely surprised to see tourists.

 Cockburn Town (pronounced "CO-burn") has the Turks and Caicos National Museum ($7 entry) — small but interesting.
 The story of the salt raking industry that built these islands is genuinely fascinating.

 The wall diving off Grand Turk is world-class — the reef drops from 10 meters to 2,000+ meters within swimming distance of shore.
-I snorkeled the shallow reef along the western shore and saw more marine life in one hour than I had in three days on Provo.
+Snorkel the shallow reef along the western shore and you'll spot more marine life in one hour than in three days on Provo.

 Lunch at a local spot: $15 for cracked conch with peas 'n' rice.
 Half the price of Provo.

-Back on the evening flight.
-Grand Turk deserves at least a night — the stargazing with no light pollution must be spectacular.
+Catch the evening flight back.
+Grand Turk deserves at least a night — the stargazing, with no light pollution, is spectacular.

 Day 5: Whale Watching (Wrong Season) and Departure